Helical Piers FAQ

 What are the most popular applications for helical piles?

-They can be used on most structures in New Construction or Repair, and in 80-90% of soil conditions that exist.
+Helical Piles can be used on most structures in new construction or repair, and in 80-90% of soil conditions that exist.
 However, they are typically used in complex soil conditions or limited access situations that have prohibited the use of other traditional foundation systems.

-They are superior to other methods in many ways.
+Piers are superior to other methods in many ways.
 Hand-dug and drilled concrete piers can do an adequate job.
 However, they are extremely time consuming, messy, expensive, and labor intensive.
 Driven Piles can be effective, but limited access and sensitivity of existing buildings make their use difficult for an installer.
 Helical piering is cost effective, requires little to no concrete, can be performed in limited access situations, and is virtually vibration free.

 What is their life expectancy?

 Many factors determine the life expectancy.
 Though Helical Piers can be galvanized to prevent rusting, the varying soil conditions can affect the life expectancy.
 It is the general estimation that piers last over 150 years in normal soil conditions.

 How much weight can a Helical pile support?